TheWebConf2024-GR/TheWebConf2024-geneartive-IR.github.io/README.md

-# WWW 2024 Tutorial: Recent Advances in Generative Information Retrieval
+# The Web Conference 2024 Tutorial: Recent Advances in Generative Information Retrieval

 The code is adapted from the [Nerfies website](https://nerfies.github.io).